 When a helper in Hong Kong shares personal details of bad situations, we need to be humane and supportive.
 Try to devote some time and discuss about her situation in detail.
 It's always important to give her the possibility to explain any concern.
 If you feel that she genuinely needs help, advise her to get in touch with associations that strive for the cause of domestic helpers or any other authority concerned, depending upon her problem and requirement for assistance.
-Justice Centre and Help for domestics workers are providing strong support for any domestic helper in Hong Kong.

 Before take any legal action against an employer, a domestic helper must discuss with him.
 Legal action must be only the last solution.
 As soon as legal action will start, the relationship with the employer will be broken and the consequences will probably be the termination of the contract.
 In Hong Kong, get on time salary payment and enough privacy are basic rights for a worker, effective communication will help to solve it.

 If the helper cannot resolve the conflict, the next stage will be to make a formal complaint.